AranATA/redux-store/README.md

 ## description

 ***
-As an avid reader I want to be able to search for new books to read, so that I can keep a list of books to purchase.<br>
+As a senior engineer working on an e-commerce platform I want my platform to use Redux to manage global state instead of the Context API so that my website's state management is taken out of the React ecosystem.<br>
-Book Search Engine App answers this need and presents an easy to use UI.
-This app was transformed from a fully functioning Google Books API search engine built with a RESTful API to a GraphQL API built with Apollo Server.
-The app was developed using the MERN stack with a React front end, MongoDB database, and Node.js/Express.js server and API.
-It's already set up to allow users to save book searches to the back end.
-The app was deployed to Heroku through MongoDB Atlas.
+The Context API is quickly gaining traction as a worthy alternative or perhaps even successor to other libraries that manage global state in tandem with React, such as Flux or MobX.
+Nonetheless, the open source JavaScript library Redux remains the industry standard for managing complex state in a large-scale React application, and you’ll likely encounter it on the job.
+The app was created by refactoring an existing Context API code base into a Redux one.
+It was deployed to Heroku through MongoDB Atlas.
 <br>
 <br>